-Of the 177 certified organic farms that produced cow milk in Vermont and were listed in the USDA-OI database after the December 2018 update, 145 responded (82% overall response).
+The overall response rate was 82% (n = 142) of 177 certified organic dairy farms selling cow milk in Vermont.
 X and X individuals responded to the initial and second mailing, respectively, and reported they were no-longer active dairy producers (excluded from analysis).
 Four additional farms responded that were located outside of Vermont (excluded from analysis).

-Vermont organic dairy operation numbers fluctuate over time, for example, the number of organic farms in Vermont increased from 184 in 2015 to 203 in 2016, and since 2016 the number of farm numbers declined to 187 in 2019 (Vermont Agency of Agriculture, 2020).
+Numbers of Vermont organic dairy operations fluctuate over time; for example, the number of organic dairies in Vermont increased from 184 in 2015 to 203 in 2016, and then declined to 187 by 2019 (Vermont Agency of Agriculture, 2020).
 USDA-OI data are provided by USDA-Accredited Certifying Agents (certifiers) and databases are updated by certifiers monthly or more frequently.
-At the time of our initial USDA-OI database search it was unclear when the database had last been updated, although from the initial source population x operations returned surveys indicating they were no longer milk cattle.
-Because we identified the USDA-OI December 2018 update reduced the population size by 20 farms (10% of the initial source population), we determined that it is useful to confirm that the database being used to identify the source population is as current as possible and we adjusted the size of the subsequent mailings to the updated database.
-Had the update not been carried out, and the new data pool not been used, we would have underestimated our response rate and may have received responses from farmers no longer in the source population (i.e., no longer actively shipping organic milk).
+At the time of our initial USDA-OI database search, it was unclear when the database had last been updated, although from the initial source population x operations returned surveys indicating they were no longer milking cattle.
+We discovered that it is useful to confirm that the database being used to identify the source population is the most current to report an accurate response rate.
+For example, we identified the USDA-OI December 2018 update listed 20 fewer farms (10% of the initial source population), which allowed us to adjust the size of subsequent mailings to match the updated database.
+We would have underestimated our response rate and/or received responses from farmers no longer in the source population (i.e., no longer actively shipping organic milk) if the update was not completed or the new data pool was not used.